 According to The Joint Commission, hundreds of thousands of patients fall in hospitals and Nursing Homes each year.
 Many patients in long-term care are there in the first place because of injuries sustained in a fall or because they have fallen repeatedly.
-Falls are one of the major reasons for patient’s to be re-admitted back to an acute care facility, which ultimately will have a significance negative effect on reimbursements for long-term care facilities starting in 2019.
+Falls are one of the major reasons for patient’s to be re-admitted back to an acute care facility, which ultimately will have a significant negative effect on reimbursements for long-term care facilities starting in 2019.
 Decreasing falls in the elderly patient population requires a well-defined strategy, training and consistent use of basic safety techniques.

 The Cost of Patient Falls

 Individuals who suffer a fall may suffer serious injury, such as a fractured hip or wrist or a head injury.
 Lacerations can occur if the patient comes in contact with the edge of a bed or knocks a glass flower vase to the floor.
 Skin shearing may occur due to the fragility of an elderly patient’s epidermis.
 The Joint Commission notes that one study found a fall with an injury increased in-patient facility length of stay by an average of 6.3 days.
 Further, the average cost of a fall in which an injury is incurred is $14,000.
 The American Health Lawyers Association reports that recent settlements for injuries incurred by long term care patients ranged from $205,000 to $620,000.
 In addition, there is the cost to the patient in terms of pain and disability, the stress on the family, and the guilt and remorse suffered by the nurses responsible for safeguarding the patient.